lbelt567/ai-tools-scraper/README.md

-# ai-tools-scraper
-# 🧠 AI Toolhouse Scraper
+# 🧠 AI Tools Scraper

 This Python script scrapes 3,800+ ai tools and saves the data into a structured CSV file.